JonAbrams/apiPrefetch.js/README.md

 Configure your server to preload the results of an initial API get request into a global object called **apiPrefetchData** with the keys equal to the endpoint path.

-The value for each key should be a rendered JSON object (not a string), but be sure to escape forward slashes (see security note below).
+The value for each key should be a rendered/parsed JSON object (or a string if it's not JSON), but be sure to escape forward slashes (see security note below).

 Voila, now when you go to make the initial API request, if the data's already there, it's returned without needing to make another round-trip to the server.

-After the initial API request, all future requests will actually go out and hit your API as usual, even if the same url is requested.
+After the initial API request, all future requests to the same url path will actually go out and hit your API as usual.

 #### Example